gldong/duplex-indel/README.md

 # Note that "%j" is the job ID assigned on the cluster.
 ```

-## [OPTIONAL] Apply post-calling filters
+### [OPTIONAL] Apply post-calling filters

-We also provide a few optional filters that the user can customize according to each specific use case, including:
+We also provide a few optional filters which can be customized for specific use cases, including:

 1) Additional filtering of variants confounded by read merging using unmerged BAM [-m]